-The most successful example of classical grapevine breeding for resistance to Xylella fastidiosa (Xf) (to date) is the PdR1 gene, which mediates resistance to Xf multiplication and spread in the host grapevine.
-PdR1 originated from wild grape species such as Vitis arizonica and was introgressed into V. vinifera cultivated genotypes.
+The most successful example of classical grapevine breeding for resistance to Xylella fastidiosa (Xf) (to date) is the PdR1 gene, which mediates resistance to Xf multiplication and spread in the host.
+PdR1 originated from wild grapes such as Vitis arizonica and was introgressed into V. vinifera cultivated genotypes.
 Electropenetrography (EPG) makes it possible to study whether vector feeding behaviors that control Xf transmission (acquisition, retention, and inoculation) could be affected by wild grapes or their PdR1-containing offspring.
-If so, then PdR1 might confer resistance to Xf transmission, in addition to bacterial multiplication and spread.
-The sharpshooter EPG X wave should be diagnostic for such a behavioral resistance mechanism because it is thought to represent Xf inoculation.
-In other words, the X wave represents a mixture of plant fluid and insect saliva being taken up into the insect's mouth (buccal) cavity, swished around, and spit back out into a xylem cell (thereby injecting any Xf loosened from the cuticle of the mouth cavity).
+If so, then PdR1 might confer resistance to Xf transmission, in addition to bacterial spread.
+The sharpshooter EPG X wave is diagnostic for such a behavioral resistance mechanism because it likely represents Xf inoculation.
+The X wave represents mixed plant fluid and insect saliva being taken up into the insect's mouth cavity, swished around, then spit back out into a xylem cell (thereby injecting any Xf loosened from the cuticle of the mouth cavity).

 Last year, it was reported that X waves of blue-green sharpshooters (Graphocephala atropunctata) were strikingly different for inoculative versus clean insects, and those on resistant versus susceptible grape.
-Stylet probing behaviors of 80 sharpshooters were EPG-recorded; 20 insects on each of four treatments in a 2 x 2 factorial experimental design.
+Stylet probing behaviors of 80 sharpshooters were EPG-recorded; 20 insects on each of four treatments in a two by two factorial experimental design.
 Host plants were either wild, V. arizonica b43-17 or V. vinifera Chardonnay.
-Sharpshooters had putatively acquired Xf strain Stags Leap (i.e., were inoculative) or had not acquired Xf (were clean).
+Sharpshooters had putatively acquired Xf strain Stag's Leap (i.e., were inoculative) or had not acquired Xf (were clean).
 Overall, inoculative sharpshooters feeding on both host genotypes spent more than twice as much time performing X wave behaviors as did clean insects.
 This finding supports that Xf biofilm formation in the mouth cavity causes inoculative insects to more actively taste and swish fluids around (to remove clogging deposits of biofilm) than clean insects do.
 In addition, one of the most important X wave components, C1, was performed for shorter overall durations by inoculative insects on V. arizonica than on Chardonnay, despite X waves being attempted more frequently.
 Some feature of V. arizonica xylem may present an impediment to fluid injection, such as a structural (narrow cell diameter?), physical (low xylem tension?), or chemical (bad taste?) feature.

 This year, preliminary findings from a second study of blue-green sharpshooter feeding continue to support a behavioral component to PdR1 resistance.
 Stylet probing behaviors of 80 sharpshooters were EPG-recorded; 20 each on four, non-factorial treatments.
-All sharpshooters had putatively acquired Xf Stags Leap (were inoculative).
-Host plants were either Chardonnay or one of three PdR1 accessions (8909-8, 8909-17, and A81-139) resulting from offspring of V. Arizonica b43-17 x V. Avinifera, then backcrossed to V. Avinifera.
-Preliminary results from six out of 20 insects per host plant were statistically compared (α =0.05).
+All sharpshooters had putatively acquired Xf Stag's Leap.
+Host plants were either Chardonnay or one of three PdR1 accessions (8909-8, 8909-17, and A81-139) resulting from offspring of V. arizonica b43-17 x V. vinifera, then backcrossed to V. vinifera.
+Preliminary results from four out of 20 insects per host plant were statistically compared ($\alpha = 0.05$).
 Sharpshooters on Chardonnay made more frequent but shorter probes, thus more X waves, than did insects on all three PdR1 siblings.
 In addition, xylem sap ingestion was significantly longer on all three PdR1 siblings than on Chardonnay.
 It is possible that, while sharpshooters might acquire more bacteria (during xylem sap ingestion, if Xf were present) on the PdR1 siblings, they would be less likely to inoculate it to clean PdR1 plants than to susceptible Chardonnay.

-If completed analysis of feeding continues to support these findings, then EPG can be used to identify previously unknown mechanisms of resistance to Xf inoculation by its sharpshooter vectors.
-Such evidence would support use of EPG to identify novel resistance traits to pyramid with the PdR1 traits, for more durable field resistance to Xf in the future.
+If completed analysis of feeding continues to support these findings, then EPG can be used to demonstrate previously unknown mechanisms of resistance to Xf inoculation by its sharpshooter vectors.
+Such novel resistance traits could be pyramided with the PdR1 traits, for more durable field resistance to Xf in the future.